 UNDERWATER WILDLIFE NEW YORKBeautiful blue sharks, endangered sea turtles, and tiny seahorses are some of the unexpected and extraordinary marine creatures that inhabit the New York seascape.
 This project is a visual journey into the ocean from Montauk Point, New York, to Cape May, New Jersey, to explore a vibrant underwater world teeming with life.
 Our local waters are among the most diverse and productive marine ecosystems in the world.
 They are home to a dazzling array of species, from cold water corals to the giant ocean sunfish.
 Yet, few of the 22 million people living along the coastline of this world-class city are aware of the neighboring ecological treasure trove.

-Underwater Wildlife New York is a joint project of photographer Keith Ellenbogen and the New York Aquarium, a Wildlife Conservation Society park.
+Underwater Wildlife New York is a project of photographer Keith Ellenbogen working with the New York Aquarium, a Wildlife Conservation Society park.

 National Geographic Ocean Views: